gitjankov/pizza-store/README.md

 ./resource/application.yaml
 and change fields

-username: #your user name of postge
+username: #your user name of postges server

-password: #postgre password for user
+password: #postgres password for provided user

 also change the port of postgre server if you don't use deafult